 -- Jack Kerouac

-Finkelpearl started working in 1986 in the National Programming department of WQED/Pittsburgh.
-He moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.
+He started his career in the National Programming department of WQED/Pittsburgh, moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.

-He was recruited by Korn/Ferry International to join National Geographic Television in their Washington, DC, headquarters and served as a supervising producer on the long-running "Explorer" series.
-In 1999, Finkelpearl joined Travel Channel where he was an executive producer and director of production for five years, helping to propel the network from 25 million homes in the USA to 75 million and overseeing hundreds of hours of television.
-At Travel Channel, he was on the team that launched shows like "World Poker Tour," "Travel Channel’s World’s Best," and "John Ratzenberger’s Made In America."
+Finkelpearl joined National Geographic Television in their Washington, DC, headquarters and served as a supervising producer on the long-running "Explorer" series.
+He then joined Travel Channel under Discovery Communications where he was an executive producer and director of production for five years as the network grew from 25 million homes in the USA to 75 million.
+He oversaw hundreds of hours of television there.
+At Travel Channel, he was on the team that launched series like "World Poker Tour" and ”Travel Channel’s World’s Best.”

-At the end of 2009, Finkelpearl created, developed, and sold "DC Cupcakes" to TLC.
-The shows 23 episodes so far have made Washington’s Georgetown Cupcake shop a regular stop on Grey Line bus tours of the nation’s capitol.
+Finkelpearl was co-creator of "DC Cupcakes" on TLC.
+The shows 30 episodes made Washington’s Georgetown Cupcake shop a regular stop on Gray Line bus tours of the nation’s capital.

-Finkelpearl’s most recent television creations include "Snipers, Inc" for National Geographic Channel, a program about a family of American arms dealers based outside of Nashville.
+Other creations include "Snipers, Inc" for Nat Geo Channel, a program about a family of American arms dealers based outside of Nashville.
+And he wrote and produced the H2 hit "101 Weapons That Changed the World."

-Finkelpearl is repped by Adam Leibner at N.S.
-Bienstock/New York City.
+Finkelpearl is repped by Adam Leibner and Seth Lawrence at United Talent Agency (UTA)

-Finkelpearl launched Treadmill Productions in 2006 as a way to combine his skill for documentary production with his love of rock and roll and create meaningful media for musicians.
+Finkelpearl launched Treadmill Productions as a way to combine his skill for documentary production with his love of rock and roll and create meaningful media for musicians.
 Say that three times fast.
-Since launching, Finkelpearl has completed productions for Jon Dee Graham, the Weepies, Peter Case, Freedy Johnston, Susan Cowsill, and Chuck Leavell of the Rolling Stones and Allman Brothers
+Since launching, Finkelpearl has completed productions for Jon Dee Graham, the Weepies, Peter Case, Freedy Johnston, Susan Cowsill, and Chuck Leavell of the Rolling Stones and Allman Brothers.

 Finkelpearl is a long-time music fanatic.
 He’s played guitar since the age of 14, he attended 80 Grateful Dead shows (putting Garcia’s daughter through a LEAST a year of college!), and he has a particular interest in Americana, alt.country, and roots rock.